tc39/proposal-canonical-tz/README.md

 This proposal is currently [Stage 2](https://github.com/tc39/proposals/tree/main#stage-2) following the [TC39 process](https://tc39.es/process-document/).

+This proposal's champions are planning to ask for Stage 3 at the upcoming TC39 meeting in July 2023.
+Stage 3 reviewers are: Philip Chimento ([@ptomato](https://github.com/ptomato)), Daniel Minor ([@dminor](https://github.com/dminor)), and Jordan Harband ([@ljharb](https://github.com/ljharb)).

-Here are [Slides](https://docs.google.com/presentation/d/13vW8JxkbzyzGubT5ZkqUIxtpOQGNSUlguVwgcrbitog/) for the May 2023 TC39 plenary meeting where this proposal advanced to [Stage 2](https://github.com/tc39/proposals#stage-2).
+Here are [Slides](https://docs.google.com/presentation/d/13vW8JxkbzyzGubT5ZkqUIxtpOQGNSUlguVwgcrbitog/) for the May 2023 TC39 plenary meeting where this proposal advanced to Stage 2.

 Here are [Slides](https://docs.google.com/presentation/d/13vW8JxkbzyzGubT5ZkqUIxtpOQGNSUlguVwgcrbitog/) from the March 2023 TC39 plenary meeting where this proposal advanced to Stage 1.

-This proposal's specification is "stacked" on top of the [Temporal proposal](https://github.com/tc39/proposal-temporal).
-This means that this proposal builds on Temporal features, notably the [`Temporal.TimeZone`](https://tc39.es/proposal-temporal/docs/timezone.html) built-in object.
+This proposal's specification is "stacked" on top of the [Temporal proposal](https://github.com/tc39/proposal-temporal), because this proposal builds on Temporal features, especially the [`Temporal.TimeZone`](https://tc39.es/proposal-temporal/docs/timezone.html) built-in object.

 ## Specification

 The specification text for this proposal can be found at https://tc39.es/proposal-canonical-tz.

-Currently this spec text is stacked on top of an editorial PR ([tc39/proposal-temporal#2573](https://github.com/tc39/proposal-temporal/pull/2573)) to the Temporal proposal, and another editorial PR ([tc39/ecma262#3035](https://github.com/tc39/ecma262/pull/3035)) to the ECMA-262 specification.
-These PRs are expected to be merged soon.
+This proposal's spec changes are narrow: about 15 lines of spec text changes (mostly one-line changes in existing abstract operations), plus one prose paragraph.

 ## Champions

 - Justin Grant ([@justingrant](https://github.com/justingrant))
 - Richard Gibson ([@gibson042](https://github.com/gibson042/))

+## Tests

+Test262 tests covering this proposal's entire surface area are available at https://github.com/tc39/test262/pull/3837.

 ## Polyfill

-A non-production, for-testing-only polyfill for this proposal is available.
+A non-production, for-testing-only polyfill is available.
-Like this proposal's spec text, the polyfill is stacked on top of an editorial PR ([tc39/proposal-temporal#2573](https://github.com/tc39/proposal-temporal/pull/2573)) to the Temporal proposal.
+This proposal's polyfill is stacked on the Temporal proposal's non-production, test-only polyfill.
+See this proposal's [`polyfill README`](./polyfill/README.md) for more information.
-Tests are also available for this proposal, covering its entire surface area.
-See the [`polyfill README`](./polyfill/README.md) for more information.

 ## Contents